Our Mission & Vision

 If a victim is unable to get shelter after an incident, what options are there?

 Most stay in the relationship hoping to cope or change things.
 Some flee anyway becoming homeless.
 When asked "what led you to become homeless", 22% reported domestic violence according to the Metro Dallas Homeless Alliance in 2018.
 There aren't enough beds to meet the needs of those seeking emergency shelter.
-That's because there are hundreds of incidents of domestic violence reported each day in Texas.
 But what if shelter is available in another city more than an hour away?
 What if there was family or a friend willing to help?
 We are a solution for those who need help getting to safety.

 Our mission is to transport victims of domestic abuse to safety.

 A Vision of a Future

-Our vision is to make it easy for people to get away from domestic violence situations.
-By helping people break free from domestic violence, we can reduce the cycle for future generations.
-Fewer future abusers means a better society for everyone.
+Our vision is to make it possible for people to get away from domestic violence situations.
+By helping people break free from domestic abuse, we can stop the cycle.
 The children we travel with have the most to gain through living in a more loving, supportive environment so they can get counseling, support and modeling for a normal adult life.
-This breaks the cycle of abuse.
+This breaks the cycle of abuse for their lives.
 Fewer abusers in the future equals fewer law resources used, fewer visits to hospitals, fewer work days missed, fewer broken homes, and fewer tax dollars needed for families in crisis.

 Our Growth Plan

 Our long-term vision is to serve all of Texas and beyond.
-Until we have the funds to expand to other cities, we are limited to serving survivors originating from the Dallas-Ft.
-Worth area going to a destination outside of the purple radius shown here.
+Until we have the funds to expand to other cities, we are limited to serving survivors leaving from the North Texas area.
+See our service area map here.

 We are primarily funded by community donors who want to help victims get to safety.
-We are grateful to the many volunteers who give up their time to drive or fly with a survivor.
+We are grateful to the many volunteers who give up their time to drive with survivors.
 You can help us meet our mission with your own contribution.